ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-4-super.rst

 |Groupwork| Programming Challenge : Customer Info
 -------------------------------------------------

-The Customer class below keeps track of the names and addresses of customers.
-It has a toString() method that prints out the name and address of the object.
+The ``Customer`` class below keeps track of the names and addresses of customers.
+It has a ``toString`` method that prints out the name and address of the object.

-1. Create a subclass OnlineCustomer that inherits from the Customer class and adds a new instance variable for the email address of a online customer.
+1. Create a subclass ``OnlineCustomer`` that inherits from the ``Customer`` class and adds a new instance variable for the email address of a online customer.

 2. Write an OnlineCustomer constructor that take 3 arguments, name, address, email, and passes the name and address to the super (Customer) constructor.

-3. Override the toString() method in the OnlineCustomer class to call the super class toString() method and then add on the email address.
+3. Override the ``toString`` method in the ``OnlineCustomer`` class to call the super class's ``toString`` method and then add on the email address.
 See the example above for help.

-4. Test the class by uncommenting the OnlineCustomer objects in the main method.
+4. Test the class by uncommenting the ``OnlineCustomer`` objects in the main method.

 .. activecode:: challenge-9-4-Customer-super
    :language: java